 In addition to the epic narrative, 10-year-old me was also blown away by the soundtrack that accompanied me on the journey.
 While traversing the world map, I was accompanied by plucky harps and hopeful violins.
 When navigating through the poisonous fog of a once-great city, eerie synths groaned out as though they too were affected by the unbearable atmosphere.
 As my ragtag party of fast friends fought many fascinating and horrifying creatures they were accompanied by energetic drums and sweeping orchestral melodies that kept me on my toes (and had me vibing).
 This music had such a profound effect on me, that it has become part of my life’s soundtrack, and has accompanied me on my own adventures.
 Be it walking the streets of my city with headphones in, or diligently (and stressfully) writing my university dissertation, and even writing this article.
 It has been an intoxicating pool of nostalgia to dip into for inspiration, and for child-like wonder.

-Breath of Fire 4, you are a wonderful, beautiful game, and you will always be in my heart and my head (as well as on my shelf at home).
+Breath of Fire 4, you are a wonderful, beautiful game, and you will always be in my heart, my head, and…on my shelf at home.